Reporting QST and GST/HST

 - the GST and QST you collected or were required to collect (that is, tax billed but not paid) on your taxable supplies (excluding zero-rated supplies) during the reporting period; and

 - the input tax credits (ITCs) and input tax refunds (ITRs) to which you are entitled for the GST and QST you paid or were required to pay on your purchases during the reporting period.

+If the amount of your ITCs and ITRs is greater than the amount of the GST and QST you collected or were required to collect during the same reporting period, the difference is your refund.
+In the opposite case, the difference is the amount you must remit to us.
 Whether you have a refund or an amount payable, any adjustments that you have made must be taken into account no later than the filing deadline for your return.

 To determine the GST and QST payable, use two columns in your sales book to enter the GST and QST that you billed on taxable supplies (excluding zero-rated supplies) for the reporting period concerned, and two columns in your purchase book to enter the GST and QST that were billed to you during the same reporting period and that entitle you to ITCs and ITRs.